hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 #### The process to hire software developers through Job Boards
 1. <u>Sign up</u>: Firstly, you’ll be required to sign up and create yours, as well as your company’s profile on the platform.

 2. <u>Post your job</u>: The required details are usually asked by the platform in a standard format.
-You’ll have to add relevant details like the job description, skills to have, location, pay offered, etc.
+You’ll have to add relevant details like the job description, skills required, location, pay offered, etc.

 3. <u>Choose your plan</u>: These platforms typically charge for each job post made.
 You can choose the appropriate plan for your requirements.